 Importance of wearing a mask and wearing it properly

 Please follow the YouTube link.
 It will visually demonstrate how the coronavirus travels from person to person.
 Notice how social distance becomes important and how the risk has increased as we spend more time indoors because of the cold weather.
-Notice too, how the risk is reduced (not eliminated) when the face mask is used and even more so, when the mask is properly fitted.
-An additional note, an easy way to tell if you have a good mask is simply to try to blow out a candle.
+Notice too, how the risk is reduced (not eliminated) when the face mask is used and even more so when the mask is properly fitted.
+On an additional note, an easy way to tell if you have a good mask is simply to try to blow out a candle.
 If you are able to blow it out, it has failed the test.

 Let us use extra care, please.